mantidproject/documents/Design/Workbench/design-arch.md

 ![Overall Workbench Layout](main-layout.png)

 The central widget will be a tabbed-widget that will not be movable and 1 tab will be reserved for the embedded IPython console.
 It should be possible to drag an individual tab out of the window to be displayed on another monitor, for example.

-- **Question: Where should the controls for script execution go?
-I would suggest just on the main menu, with appropriate shortcuts set.**
+The controls for script execution will be in the main menu bar.

 # Automated Testing